 We will acknowledge your complaint as soon as we can after receipt of your complaint.
 We will let you know if we need any further information from you to resolve your complaint.

 We aim to resolve complaints as quickly as possible.
-We strive to resolve complaints within five business days but some complaints take longer to resolve.
+We strive to resolve complaints within five (5) business days but some complaints may take longer to resolve.
 If your complaint is taking longer, we will let you know what is happening and a date by which you can reasonably expect a response.

 The Commissioner can be contacted at:

 Sydney NSW 2001